Igalia/ref-cpp/milestones/m2/README.md

 [#1539](https://github.com/WebAssembly/wabt/pull/1539) from us, and [#1527](https://github.com/WebAssembly/wabt/pull/1527) from an external contributor.
 All of these changes are now in the main upstream branch.

+Note that although we initially used `wat2wasm --relocatable`, as later work focusses on LLVM, we now use the LLVM assembly syntax for the WebAssembly target.